SSWConsulting/SSW.Rules.Content/rules/do-you-use-dev-tunnels-to-test-local-builds/rule.md

 ### Tunnel Type

 * Private
-  : Testing yourself on mobile device
+  : Ideal if you are testing yourself on mobile device
-* Organization: Need feedback from others within the organization
+* Organization: Ideal if you need feedback from others within the organization
 * Public
-  : When the other two options are no possible (.e.g.
+  : For when the other two options are not possible (.e.g.
 Web hooks).
 In this case I recommend using Temporary tunnels so that the URL is no longer available once you've closed visual studio

 ## Resources